Twins use six-run inning to defeat Orioles

 The Twins have won each of the teams' four meetings this season.

-Mark Trumbo hit a two-run homer, but Baltimore left the bases loaded twice and stranded 10 baserunners.
+Mark Trumbo hit a two-run homer, but the Orioles left the bases loaded twice and stranded 10 baserunners in losing for the sixth time in seven games.

+"It was better," Baltimore manager Buck Showalter said of his team's offense, which has struggled recently.
+"That's a good pitcher we're facing and a good bullpen.
+We created some good opportunities for ourselves, just couldn't finish it off.
+We were a big hit away."

 Bundy (8-8) had another difficult outing in his last start before the All-Star break.
 He gave up six runs, five hits and two walks while striking out four in five innings.
 Over his past six starts, Bundy has surrendered 27 earned runs in 31 1/3 innings.